TimelyCare – Telehealth Program for All Students

 - Affordable Broadband – The Affordable Connectivity Program provides a discount of up to $30 per month toward broadband service for eligible households.
 Households with an income at or below 200% of the Federal poverty guidelines or with a member receiving a Pell Grant or participating in SNAP, Medicaid, or the national school breakfast or lunch program are automatically eligible.
 Enroll through a participating broadband provider or online.

 - Microsoft Office 365 – Student

 - Laptops and internet hotspots can be checked out for an entire semester from the Laurel Ridge libraries at the Fauquier and Middletown campuses.
 Quantities are limited and are available on a first-come, first-served basis.
 Contact the library for more details.

 - Low-cost internet modem/hotspot from PCs for People.
 Unlimited data with free monthly data subscription through the Affordable Connectivity Program for students receiving SNAP, Medicaid, or a Federal Pell Grant.

 - Virginia Regional Transit offers limited bus service to both the Middletown Campus and the Fauquier Campus.
 The fare for the Corridor Connector (Middletown) is $1 each way.
 The fare for the Circuit Rider (Fauquier) is $0.50 each way.
-Use the live bus tracker to find out what time the next bus will arrive at your stop.

 - Fauquier County on-demand transportation: Virginia Regional Transit has an on-demand Circuit Rider bus that can pick you up from your house, bring you to campus, then take you back home.
 There is no charge for this service, but you need to call 540-825-2456 at least 24 hours in advance to make a reservation.
 They can schedule your morning pick up and afternoon return during the 30-minute window of time when they are normally in your area.